jamiejennings/rosie-pattern-language/README.md

-# This is Rosie Pattern Language v0.92f
+# This is Rosie Pattern Language

 ### Rosie will tidy up raw data (text), recognize key pieces of data, and create JSON structured output

 #### Better than regex

-Like a supercharged version of Regular Expressions (regex), Rosie matches input text against predefined patterns.
+Rosie is a supercharged alternative to Regular Expressions (regex), matching patterns against any input text.
+Rosie ships with hundreds of sample patterns for timestamps, network addresses, email addresses, CSV files, and many more.

-Unlike most regex tools, Rosie will also generate structured (JSON) output, and will soon do all kinds of other things to the input data as it is being parsed.
+Unlike most regex tools, Rosie can generate structured (JSON) output.
+And, Rosie has an interactive pattern development mode to help write and debug patterns.

 #### Small and fast

 The Rosie Pattern Engine takes less than 400KB (yes, *kilobytes*) of disk space, and around 2MB of memory.
-Typical log files are parsed at around 50,000 lines/second on my 4-year old MacBook Pro, where similar solutions do not achieve 10,000 lines/second.
+Typical log files are parsed at around 40,000 lines/second on my 4-year old MacBook Pro, where other (popular) solutions do not achieve 10,000 lines/second.

 For the PL and comp sci geeks among us, some technical notes are [here](doc/geek.md).